-IDDS 7.01
+IDDS 8.01

-Information is available to help family and caregivers with their caretaking responsibilities.
+Families and caregivers are provided with information and education to help them with their caretaking responsibilities.

-Examples: Information can address the needs or interests of caregivers and can include topics such as early childhood development, behavior, home economics, work-life balance, and nutrition.
+Interpretation: Information and education should be tailored to the needs or interests of caregivers and can include topics such as intellectual and developmental disabilities or delays, early childhood development, behavior, the best strategies for lessening the effects of developmental delays and disabilities; how to meet their children’s needs; home economics, work-life balance, mental health supports, and nutrition.

-IDDS 7.02
+IDDS 8.02